Horatio Nelson, 1st Viscount Nelson: Captain of Albemarle

 Nelson received orders on 23 October 1781 to take the newly refitted Albemarle to sea.
-He was instructed to collect an inbound convoy of the Russia Company at Elsinore, and escort them back to Britain.
+He was instructed to collect an inbound convoy of the Russia Company at Elsinore and escort them back to Britain.
 For this operation, the Admiralty placed the frigates and under his command.
 Nelson successfully organised the convoy and escorted it into British waters.
 He then left the convoy to return to port, but severe storms hampered him.
-Gales almost wrecked Albemarle, as she was a poorly designed ship and an earlier accident had left her damaged, but Nelson eventually brought her into Portsmouth, in February 1782.
-There, the Admiralty ordered him to fit Albemarle for sea and join the escort for a convoy collecting at Cork, Ireland, to sail for Quebec, Canada.
+Gales almost wrecked Albemarle, as she was a poorly designed ship and an earlier accident had left her damaged, but Nelson eventually brought her into Portsmouth in February 1782.
+There, the Admiralty ordered him to fit Albemarle for sea and join the escort for a convoy collecting at Cork to sail for Quebec.
 Nelson arrived off Newfoundland with the convoy in late May, then detached on a cruise to hunt American privateers.
-Nelson was generally unsuccessful; he succeeded only in retaking several captured British merchant ships, and capturing a number of small fishing boats and assorted craft.
+Nelson was generally unsuccessful; he succeeded only in retaking several captured British merchant ships and capturing a number of small fishing boats and assorted craft.

-In August 1782 Nelson had a narrow escape from a far superior French force under Louis-Philippe de Vaudreuil, only evading them after a prolonged chase.
+In August 1782, Nelson had a narrow escape from a far superior French force under Louis-Philippe de Vaudreuil, only evading them after a prolonged chase.
 Nelson arrived at Quebec on 18 September.
 He sailed again as part of the escort for a convoy to New York.
 He arrived in mid-November and reported to Admiral Samuel Hood, commander of the New York station.
 At Nelson's request, Hood transferred him to his fleet and Albemarle sailed in company with Hood, bound for the West Indies.
-On their arrival, the British fleet took up position off Jamaica to await the arrival of de Vaudreuil's force.
-Nelson and the Albemarle were ordered to scout the numerous passages for signs of the enemy, but it became clear by early 1783 that the French had eluded Hood.
+On their arrival, the British fleet took up positions off Jamaica to await the arrival of de Vaudreuil's force.
+Nelson and the Albemarle were ordered to scout the numerous passages for signs of the enemy, but by early 1783 it became clear the French had eluded Hood.

 During his scouting operations, Nelson had developed a plan to attack the French garrison of the Turks Islands.
-Commanding a small flotilla of frigates, and smaller vessels, he landed a force of 167 seamen and marines early on the morning of 8 March, under a supporting bombardment.
+Commanding a small flotilla of frigates and smaller vessels, he landed a force of 167 sailors and marines early on the morning of 8 March under a supporting bombardment.
 The French were found to be heavily entrenched and, after several hours, Nelson called off the assault.
-Several of the officers involved criticised Nelson, but Hood does not appear to have reprimanded him.
+Several officers involved criticised Nelson, but Hood does not appear to have reprimanded him.
 Nelson spent the rest of the war cruising in the West Indies, where he captured a number of French and Spanish prizes.
 After news of the peace reached Hood, Nelson returned to Britain in late June 1783.